axd1967/lander/README.md

 ### Ascent
 * Target: alt: 60kft (18.24km), 6009.4 km/h (~level) @range: 167NM (309km) (~7')
 * roughly circular, the real orbit was slightly elliptic (~ 16 x 90 km)
+* current implementation does not change initial CSM altitude

 See also [LM-1](LM-1).

 ## Tips
 * remember that weight changes over time, which means that acceleration due to thrust will increase
 * if not enough fuel left, burn time is reduced to match remaining fuel
+* CSM continues orbiting, this has an impact on *when* to initiate lift-off

 ## Notes